 However, aluminum prices can be volatile and sensitive to market changes, environmental policies, consumer perception, and politics.

-If you’re trying to make sense of all of these variables, take a look at our top aluminum stocks and get a breakdown of each company on our list.
+If you’re trying to make sense of all these variables, look at our top aluminum stocks and get a breakdown of each company on our list.

 Best Aluminum Stocks to Buy Now